clojure-emacs/cider/doc/using_the_repl.md

 #### Pretty printing in the REPL

-Make the REPL always pretty-print the results of your commands.
+Make the REPL always pretty-print the results of your evaluations.

 <kbd>M-x cider-repl-toggle-pretty-printing</kbd>